RollainKraus/EditTagsOverhaul/README.md

 The edit tab now has Tag Groups organized by your parent-child tags and supports nesting for an additional group.
 Applies to scenes, images and galleries.

+- **NEW** Added back the original tag search field but it also ties in to the toggle system.
+Toggle tags straight from the search tab or navigate to where the tag is in the hierarchy
 - Set up hierarchies and sort order by setting parent-child tag relationships and using sort names for tags.
 If sort name does not exist defaults to tag name
 - Clicking on tags adds that tag to the scene/image/gallery
 - Middle mouse pressing on the tag opens the tag page